mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 Please check the \*.js mapping file for user variables to:

 -  activate NeedleDrop sensor while a track is playing (default: false)
 -  set the Pitch Fader ranges in % to toggle between them (default: 4, 6, 8, 10, 16, 24)
 -  Platter Ring LED mode: single LED on or off (default: 1).
 Can be switched with SHIFT + Deck button
--  Vinyl Mode on or off at MIXXX start which also triggers the Platter Ring LED function (default: 1)
+-  Vinyl Mode on or off at Mixxx start which also triggers the Platter Ring LED function (default: 1)
 -  Scratch Parameters (default: 33.3, 1/10, 1/10/32)
 -  Jog Parameters (default: 1, 3)